michael-hll/kickstart-next/README.md

-This repository is a workable source code of a UDEMY course with latest Nextjs and Solidity:
+This repository is a workable source code of a UDEMY course with latest Nextjs and Solidity (Only the kickstart project, for the others please refer to my another reposioty: etherstudy):

 ## Ethereum and Solidity The Complete Developers Guide by Stephen